 If a time stamp is not provided in the insert statement, InfluxDB will create one from the current time.
 The time stamps are UTC-based so you have to convert to local time when viewing your data.
 And if inserting time stamps manually, time should be in UTC.

 InfluxDB has a HTTP API that can be used for queries.
 This is what Grafana uses.

-Grafana is a web-based data visualizing tool that can connect to InfluxDB and some other data sources.
+Grafana is a web-based data visualizing tool that can connect to InfluxDB and several other data sources.
 With Grafana, you can setup custom dashboards, alerts and notifications and you can zoom in- and out of the data sets.
 Grafana has a web front end that is very responsive and cool looking.
-It’s open-source and very easy to use and self-host.
+It’s open-source and easy to use and self-host.
 I’m really impressed with this application.